mathiaslyngbye/LEO1_Portfolio_Two/README.md

 In folder */var/www/localhost/htdocs/*, file *index.php* (included in repository) is configured.

+### Installing the randomness service into the second container
+Container C2 is accessed through command *lxc-attach -n C2*.
+Within folder */bin/* the file *rng.sh* (included in repository) is created and configured.

+File *rng.sh* is served through the following the command.
+* socat -v -v tcp-listen:8080,fork,reuseaddr exec:/bin/rng.sh

 ### Route host port to a container
 In order to make the container C1 publicly accessible, the following command is executed (10.0.3.171 being the IP adress of container C1).